 We are never running out of breakfast ideas over here.
-I’ve made these creamy sweet macaroni pasta version, a recipe that uses milk, macaroni pasta, ground walnut and cardamom for a subtle flavour.
+I’ve made this creamy sweet macaroni and walnut pasta version, a recipe that uses milk, macaroni pasta, ground walnut, and cardamom for a subtle flavor.

-I have made this a few years back and my kids were not fond of.
+I made this a few years back and my kids were not fond of it.
 They were fairly small and cardamom with young children I suppose can be a little tricky.

 I had to make it again to see how this will go with them this time.
 Guess what?
 They asked me why did I not make this before for them.
 I did explain that I did but they didn't like it and their reply was they're happy I did give it another try.

 They had a double breakfast that morning when I made this.
-I came downstairs a little later and they’ve already had their self made breakfast?.
+I came downstairs a little later and they'd already had their self-made breakfast.
 I was starving and I really fancied this just to remind me of my breakfasts as a kid.

-Those two teenagers are growing at quite a pace lately thus not only that they didn’t mind a second breakfast (more of a brunch really) but they loved it and asked to be made the next day again.
-Hubby love it too.
+Those two teenagers are growing at quite a pace lately and not only that they didn’t mind a second breakfast (more of a brunch really) but they loved it and asked to be made the next day again.
+Hubby loved it too.

 Where does this recipe come from?

-It’s a nice, really nice alternative for a breakfast or a brunch!
+It’s a nice, really nice alternative for breakfast or brunch!
 It’s healthier too since it contains walnuts, right?

-- walnuts are high in antioxidants and therefore reduce risks of certain cancers and slower the ageing ;
+- walnuts are high in antioxidants and therefore reduce risks of certain cancers and slow aging;

-- they seem to improve gut’s health by increasing the good bacteria production;
+- they seem to improve gut health by increasing good bacteria production;

-- walnuts have anti-inflammatory qualities since they are a great source of magnesium and good fats like ALA (alpha-linolenic-acid) and Omega-3 which means less chances of getting a chronic disease especially heart related.
+- walnuts have anti-inflammatory qualities since they are a great source of magnesium and good fats like ALA (alpha-linolenic-acid) and Omega-3 which means fewer chances of getting a chronic disease especially heart-related.

-- support weight control which I find fascinating since they are quite dense calories wise, but the way I understand it it’s that they have a lower GI meaning the nutrients contained are absorbed at a slower rate keeping us full for longer.
+- support weight control which I find fascinating since they are quite dense calory-wise, but the way I understand it it's that they have a lower GI meaning the nutrients contained are absorbed at a slower rate keeping us full for longer.

-My add on this dish and the difference it’s the cardamom.
-I do love my flavours, so I add all sorts.
+My addition to this dish and the difference it’s the cardamom.
+I do love my flavors, so I add all sorts.

-- rum essence which I greatly love as flavour, it goes very well with walnuts, it is a lovely combo- the perfect marriage.
-I believe it is because I love cozonac (walnut brioche or also known as bapka).
-Beautiful and super tasty ?.
-I will put my recipe up soon as my grandma’s recipe and tips always makes it a superb recipe.
+- rum essence which I greatly love as the flavor goes very well with walnuts, it is a lovely combo- the perfect marriage.
+I believe it is because I love cozonac (walnut brioche or also known as babka).
+Beautiful and super tasty?
+I will put my recipe up soon as my grandma's recipe and tips always make it a superb recipe.

 - replace the dairy milk with coconut milk for a completely vegan version